oscarb/pad/_docs/android-development-notes.md

    * state_selected
    * default
    Note: each item can have a color as the drawable
-0. Set backgroubd of item to be selected to the newly created touch selector
+0. Set background of item to be selected to the newly created touch selector